ungoldman/dotfiles/README.md

 [ -f ~/.dotfiles/.bash_profile ] && source ~/.dotfiles/.bash_profile
 ```

-`.bash_profile` also tries to source a `.gitignore`'d `bash/.vars` file that's meant to include your environmental variables.
+`.bash_profile` also tries to source a `.gitignore`'d `bash/.private` file that's meant to include you don't want to check into git.

 ## Dev Environment Install List